chromestone/NXT-Project/TCP-Client/README.txt

+The code provided currently accepts joystick input.

 The code provided “registers” a controller when it is plugged in (I believe USB only)

 Instructions:
 (First time) Run the jar; this will create the config file.